-The Agency shall give advance notice to the Government of Canada before arrival of inspectors at facilities or material balance areas outside facilities, as follows:
+The Agency shall give advance notice to the Government of Denmark before arrival of inspectors at facilities or material balance areas outside facilities, as follows:

-- (a) For ad hoc inspections pursuant to Article 71(c), at least twenty-four hours; for those pursuant to Article 71(a) and (b) as well as the activities provided for in Article 48, at least one week; - (b) For special inspections pursuant to Article 73, as promptly as possible after the Agency and the Government of Canada have consulted as provided for in Article 77, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 72, at least twenty-four hours in respect of the facilities referred to in Article 80 (b) and sealed storage installations containing plutonium or uranium enriched to more than 5 %, and one week in all other cases.
+- (a) For ad hoc inspections pursuant to article 71 (c), at least 24 hours; for those pursuant to article 71 (a) and (b) as well as the activities provided for in article 48, at least one week; - (b) For special inspections pursuant to article 73, as promptly as possible after the Government of Denmark and the Agency have consulted as provided for in article 77, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to article 72, at least 24 hours in respect of the facilities referred to in article 80 (b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.

 Such notice of inspections shall include the names of the inspectors and shall indicate the facilities and the material balance areas outside facilities to be visited and the periods during which they will be visited.
-If the inspectors are to arrive from outside Canada the Agency shall also give advance notice of the place and time of their arrival in Canada.
+If the inspectors are to arrive from outside Denmark the Agency shall also give advance notice of the place and time of their arrival in Denmark.

-Notwithstanding the provisions of Article 83, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 80 in accordance with the principle of random sampling.
-In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by the Government of Canada pursuant to Article 64 (b).
-Moreover, whenever practicable, and on the basis of the operational programme, it shall advise the Government of Canada periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
-In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for the Government of Canada and for facility operators, bearing in mind the relevent provisions of Articles 44 and 89.
-Similarly the Government of Canada shall make every effort to facilitate the task of the inspectors.
+Notwithstanding the provisions of article 83, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to article 80 in accordance with the principle of random sampling.
+In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by the Government of Denmark pursuant to article 64 (b).
+Moreover, whenever practicable, and on the basis of the operational programme, it shall advise the Government of Denmark periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
+In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for the Government of Denmark and for facility operators, bearing in mind the relevant provisions of articles 44 and 89.
+Similarly the Government of Denmark shall make every effort to facilitate the task of the inspectors.

-Designation of inspectors
+Designation of Inspectors

-The following procedures shall apply to the designation of inspectors:
+The following procedures shall apply to the designation of inspectors :

-- (a) The Director General shall inform the Government of Canada in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an inspector for Canada; - (b) The Government of Canada shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by the Government of Canada as one of the inspectors for Canada, and shall inform the Government of Canada of such designations; and - (d) The Director General, acting in response to a request by the Government of Canada or on his own initiative, shall immediately inform the Government of Canada of the withdrawal of the designation of any official as an inspector for Canada.
+- (a) The Director General shall inform the Government of Denmark in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an inspector for Denmark; - (b) The Government of Denmark shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by the Government of Denmark as one of the inspectors for Denmark, and shall inform the Government of Denmark of such designations; and - (d) The Director General, acting in response to a request by the Government of Denmark or on his own initiative, shall immediately inform the Government of Denmark of the withdrawal of the designation of any official as an inspector for Denmark.

-However, in respect of inspectors needed for the activities provided for in Article 48 and to carry out ad hoc inspections pursuant to Article 71(a) and (b) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
+However, in respect of inspectors needed for the activities provided for in article 48 and to carry out ad hoc inspections pursuant to article 71 (a) and (b) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
 If such designation appears impossible within this time limit, inspectors for such purposes shall be designated on a temporary basis.